Disney to lay off about 28,000 parks unit employees due to coronavirus hit

 About two-thirds of the laid-off employees will be part-time workers, the company said in a statement.

-Disney shut its theme parks around the world when the novel coronavirus began spreading this year.
-All but Disneyland - nicknamed the Happiest Place on Earth - gradually reopened, though the company was forced to limit the number of visitors to allow for physical distancing.
+Disney shut its theme parks worldwide when the novel coronavirus began spreading this year.
+All but Disneyland - nicknamed the Happiest Place on Earth - reopened, though the company was forced to limit the number of visitors to allow for physical distancing.

 “We have made the very difficult decision to begin the process of reducing our workforce at our Parks, Experiences and Products segment at all levels,” Josh D’Amaro, chairman of the parks unit, said in a statement.